Qiskit/qiskit/.github/CONTRIBUTING.rst

 Release cycle
 ~~~~~~~~~~~~~

-From time to time, we will release brand new versions of the QISKit SDK.
+From time to time, we will release brand new versions of the Qiskit SDK.
 These
 are well-tested versions of the software.

 When the time for a new release has come, we will: